DENVER "STREETS FOR PEOPLE" SUMMIT

 ** SCHOLARSHIP NOTE: We understand that many individual and organizational budgets are tight, particularly this year.
 If cost is at all a barrier for you, we invite you to register via the "Community Scholarship" no-cost ticket price.
 This is available on an honor system for any potential attendee who needs it.

 Denver Streets for People Summit

-The Denver Community Active Living Coalition (CALC) is a program from Denver Department of Public Health and Environment, Denver’s nationally accredited public health agency, working to empower Denver’s communities to live better, longer.
+The Denver Community Active Living Coalition (CALC) is a grant-funded program from the Denver Department of Transportation & Infrastructure (DOTI).
+DOTI is a modern agency focused on increasing mobility and safety while reducing congestion and fighting climate change.
 CALC is a diverse group of community members who care about health and safety through physical activity.
 We believe that all Denver residents, regardless of age or ability, should have equitable access to safe and vibrant places to walk, bike, roll, ride transit, and play.

 The grant program is sponsored by the Colorado Department of Public Health and Environment (CDPHE) through the Cancer, Cardiovascular and Pulmonary Disease (CCPD) Grants Program.

 The Denver Streets Partnership is a coalition of community organizations advocating for people-friendly streets in Denver.
 Our mission is to reclaim Denver’s streets for people walking, rolling, biking, and using transit, and to build safe, healthy, and equitable communities.
 On people-friendly streets, walking, rolling, biking, and transit are the first choices of transportation for all people.
 Streets for people are living, public spaces that connect us to jobs, schools, services and each other, and are designed to foster health, happiness, and opportunity for all.